jjasghar/jjasghar.github.io/source/_posts/2014-08-19-omnibus-so-you-dont-get-hit-by-the-bus.markdown

 The first thing that got me learning omnibus was the two files that sat inside of `project/` and `software/`.
 You'll notice that they probably are both named your package and probably wonder why it's named the same thing.
 The best description is this; `project/blah.rb` is the overarching definition of the package where as `software/blah.rb` is the build instructions.
-You don't want to repeat the data in each, it's actually probably better you don't.
+You shouldn't repeat the data is both places, because it can cause issues supporting the pkg in the long run.
 Keep that in mind.
-You might notice a `dependency` line `project/blah.rb`, I suggest commenting it out and putting all the dependencies in `software/blah.rb` is so it's all in one place
+You might notice a `dependency` line `project/blah.rb`, I suggest commenting it out and putting all the dependencies in `software/blah.rb` is so it's all in one place.

 So let's take a step back.
 How do you create a new project?
-Here's a snippit to do it:
+Here's a snippet to do it:

 ```bash
 $ gem install omnibus